yalmip/yalmip.github.io/_posts/2016-09-16-debugginginfeasible.md

 Infeasible
 ````

 There we have it.
 Constraint 5 and 11 are inconsistent.
+Figure out why!